-- M EDU 540 Dimensions politiques et administratives de l'éducation bilingue

-- M FDU 560 L'administration de l'éducation

-- M EDU 561 Formation des habiletés de supervision et de leadership

-- · M EDU 562 Stage pratique de direction

-Orientation in curriculum and learning:
+- M EDU 540 Dimensions politiques et administratives de l'éducation bilingue - M EDU 561 Formation des habiletés de supervision et de leadership - · M EDU 562 Stage pratique de direction Orientation in curriculum and learning:

-- M EDU 511 Fondements théoriques de l'acquisition de la langue - M EDU 531 La problématique de la technologie et de la science face au curriculum - · M EDU 532 L'écologie de la salle de classe - · M EDU 541 Enseignement des langues assisté par ordinateur Thesis or Capping exercise $(\bigstar 3)$ Length of Program In order to obtain an MEd degree, students in the thesis-based route must complete all the requirements within four years of the time they first register as candidates in the MEd program.
+• M EDU 531 - La problématique de la technologie et de la science face au curriculum Thesis or Capping exercise (★3) Length of Program In order to obtain an MEd degree, students in the thesis-based route must complete all the requirements within four years of the time they first register as candidates in the MEd program.
 Candidates in the course-based route must complete all the requirements within six years.
 Graduate Courses Graduate courses may be found in Course Listings, under the subject headings Maîtrise en sciences de l'éducation (M EDU) and Thesis (THES).
 The Degree of MA This program proposes a multidisciplinary and interdisciplinary study of Canada, including the study of Canada's francophonies.
-Emphasis is placed on culture and institutions in relation to socio-political conflicts, historical and collical contexts.
-The program explores relations of identity/differences, sex/gender, race, language and class; nationalism, regionalism and globalization; economy, society and state.
-Prospective students should consult the Graduate Program Coordinator at Faculté Saint-Jean for further information on the program.
-Entrance Requirements Faculté Saint-Jean's requirements for admission to the Master of Arts program are as follows: - A baccalaureate degree with a cumulative average of 3.0 (or equivalent) in the last ★60 of a program with at least ★30 of senior undergraduate courses, or the equivalent, in Canadian Studies or courses related to Canadian Studies (courses recognized by the academic institution of the student). - 2.
-Three letters of reference sent directly to the Faculté Saint-Jean. - 3.
-Language requirement: Possession of a baccalaureate degree or its academic equivalent from an academic institution recognized by the University of Alberta, in which the language of instruction is French, or any other relevant formation.
+Emphasis is placed on culture and institutions in relation to socio-political conflicts, historical and social contexts.
+The program explores relations of identity/differences, sex/gender, race, language and class; nationalism, regionalism and globalization; economy, society Prospective students should consult the Graduate Program Coordinator at Faculté Saint-Jean for further information on the program.
+Entrance Requirements Faculté Saint-Jean's requirements for admission to the Master of Arts program - 1.
+A baccalaureate degree with a cumulative average of 3.0 (or equivalent) in the last ★60 of a program with at least ★30 of senior undergraduate courses, or the equivalent, in Canadian Studies or courses related to Canadian Studies (courses recognized by the academic institution of the student). - 2.
+Three letters of reference sent directly to the Faculté Saint-Jean. - Language requirement: Possession of a baccalaureate degree or its academic equivalent from an academic institution recognized by the University of Alberta, in which the language of instruction is French, or any other relevant formation.
 The Faculté Saint-Jean reserves the right to require a satisfactory score on an approved French language examination.
 Second language requirement: Proficiency of a second language relevant to the research program (e.g., English or any native language).
-Program Requirements Students are required to take a total of ± 18 in graduate courses/seminars and ± 12 for the thesis, for a total of ± 30 .
+Program Requirements Students are required to take a total of \star 18 in graduate courses/seminars and \star 12 for the thesis, for a total of \star 30.
 Structure of the Program Compulsory courses (★6):

-- · ETCAN 500 Méthodologies interdisciplinaire et multidisciplinaire
+- ETCAN 500 Méthodologies interdisciplinaire et multidisciplinaire

 - ETCAN 501 Méthodologies de recherche

 Options (★12) (among):